-Their notes are often "bent" to form different styles of folk music, of which an example is simple blues.
-These are the only modes in the hierarchy for which the signature is provided by a fifo anchor.
+These are the only modes in the hierarchy for which the signature is a fifo anchor.
 The shared scale frame provides 2 notes, the signature fifo provide 2 notes, and the 5th note is provided by splitting the remaining major third into two whole tones, following the rule of no half tones.
-Horizontal lines highlight the distinctive, empty minor thirds to provide a reminder that "no notes go here."
-The most visible instances of these modes on the piano are the clusters of 5 black piano keys.
-The tonic of the major mode is the bottom black key of the 3-black-key cluster.
-The tonic of the relative minor mode is the next black key down.
-Much insight can be gained by experimenting with parallel pentatonic modes within the home octave of the major or relative minor mode.
+Horizontal lines in the linear scale representation highlight the distinctive, empty minor thirds, providing a reminder that "no notes go here."
+The most visible instances of these modes on the piano are the clusters of 5 black piano keys (the major mode starts on the bottom black key of the 3-tritone cluster, and the relative minor mode on the next black key down).